swcarpentry/python-novice-inflammation/pages/spatial-intro.md

 Adelman</a>; modified by <a href="http://www.randalolson.com/">Randy Olson</a>

-We are examining some simple spatial coordinate data, specifically the location of all of the previous Software Carpentry bootcamps.
+We are examining some simple spatial coordinate data, specifically the location of all of the previous Software Carpentry workshops.
 The data set is stored in [comma-separated values](../../gloss.html#csv) (CSV) format.
-After the header line (marked with a `#`), each row contains the latitude and longitude for each bootcamp, separated by a comma.
+After the header line (marked with a `#`), each row contains the latitude and longitude for each workshop, separated by a comma.

     # Latitude, Longitude
     43.661476,-79.395189